Website development process

 End-user technology: Effectively using multi-media

-Sound, animation, shockwave, Flash, DHTML, RSS and blogs are just a few examples of the many additional multimedia options for your website.
+Sound, animation, shockwave, Flash, DHTML, RSS (Real Simple Syndication) and blogs are just a few examples of the many additional multimedia options for your website.
 However, your target audience's bandwidth could influence what you're going to include.
 Visual and auditory stimulation can add pop to your website when used properly, but always ask yourself if it will enhance or detract from your target audience's experience.

 You could create a blog on your website if you want to display serialized, journal-type entries.
 Websites with blog pages often allow anonymous readers to post entries or comments to the page.
 If used correctly, a blog can help you promote interaction with your customers and create a sense of community.
 In some circumstances, however, blogging may detract from the experience or expectations of your target audience, so be sure it fits with your overall business strategy.